Youssef-Beltagy/Remote_Site_Incubator/Progress Reports/Week 3.md

 - [ ] ADD PH Sensor

-- [ ] See If I can make Classes and use OOP with ISR instead of this namespace festival
+- [x] See If I can make Classes and use OOP with ISR instead of this namespace festival

+  No conclusion yet, but it is too early to worry about that now.

+- [ ] ADD Dissolved oxygen sensor

 ### Notes

+Apparently GSM is 2G which is not well supported in the US.
+Now, I have to get another module.
+The funny thing is that I kind of expected that issue but ignored it.